PDDL Axioms Are Equivalent to Least Fixed Point Logic (Extended Version): Background

-\emph{Stratifiable} sets of axioms syntactically restrict sets of axioms to enable a well-defined semantics.
+The most general type of axiom programs commonly considered in planning are \emph{stratifiable} axiom programs that enable a well-defined semantics.
 For ease of presentation, we directly require a specific stratification.
-This is no limitation because all stratifiable sets of axioms can be represented in this form and all stratifications of a stratifiable set are semantically equivalent \cite[Thm.~11]{apt-et-al-1988}.
-Our definition is in this respect analogous to the definition of stratified Datalog \cite{ebbinghaus-flum-1995}.
+This does not limit the scope of our work because all stratifiable axiom programs can be represented in this form and all stratifications of a stratifiable program are semantically equivalent \cite[Thm.~11]{apt-et-al-1988}.
+Our definition is in this respect analogous to the definition of stratified Datalog by \inlinecite{ebbinghaus-flum-1995}.
+Intuitively, stratification prohibits recursion through negation.